The 55th Annual Broadway-Timberville Autumn Festival & Antique Car Show will be held September 14th, 2019 from 9am-3pm, rain or shine.

 - Local food, bake sales and other delicious meals or food to-go

-Broadway Autumn Days was created to highlight what our local businesses have to offer, and to bring in shoppers from out of the area.
-It has long been the first Fall Festival in the area – kicking off a great season for other festivals in Elkton, New Market and Dayton.
+The Broadway Autumn Festival was created to highlight what our local businesses have to offer, and to bring in shoppers from out of the area.
+It has long been the first Fall Festival in the area – kicking off a great season for other festivals in Bridgewater, Elkton, New Market and Dayton.

 “Providing scholarships to local students has been a top priority for our Council and the newly combined festival will allow us to continue the strong tradition of helping students further their education and also give us future opportunities to expand the scholarship program.
 We look forward to kicking off the festival season with a premier event that will continue to create opportunities for our local businesses, vendors and BHS students”, says Sharon Krantz, Chairman of the Broadway-Timberville Business Council.